Ryanair Logo

 Font and Colors

 For the Ryanair logo, designers proposed several types of custom-developed fonts.
-Of course, they differed from each other over time, but they always remained grotesque and cursively written.
+Of course, they differed over time, but they always remained grotesque and cursively written.
 Changes in modernity have led the inscription to a completely different style.
 Letters became flat, vertical, and smooth, resembling the symbols of Core Sans N 83 Ex Heavy and Core Sans N SC 83 Ex Heavy fonts from S-Core.

 FAQ